MartinBulla/Temporary_mate_removal/READ_ME.txt

 --------------------------------------------------------------------------------------------------------

 2a.
-Scripts (run with the below described datasets)
+Scripts (plase in 'Scripts' directory and run with the below described datasets placed in the Data folder of the working directory sepcified as 'wd')
 	- Functions&Constants.R necessary to run the  Analyses.R
 	- Analyses.R generates the resutls, figures and supporting information.